My name is Guy Palmer and, up until 2012 (when I retired), I maintained this site.

 - Ministerial whim: some time later, we presented out thoughts to the relevant Minister. who was very interested in them.
 Then, to cut a long story short, a more senior Minister suddenly decided that there should not be any reform of any sort so the whole thing was stopped dead in its track.

-In 2007, I emigrated to Australia.
+In 2007, I emigrated to Melbourne, Australia.
 Here are two ways of explaining why:

 - If you look at my career above, you will see that it dramatically changes direction every 10 years.
 In 2007, my 10 years of 'think tanking' was up and what more dramatic a change could I make than moving to the other side of the world?

-Even though I was moving a long way away, I decided to keep maintaining this website, partly because I still find it interesting, partly because I wanted to prove to myself that the Internet etc really does make (very) remote working possible, and partly because I genuinely believe (or, at least, hope) that the material on the site is useful to people interested in social justice in the UK.
+Even though I was moving a long way away, I decided to keep maintaining this website, partly because I still found it interesting, partly because I wanted to prove to myself that the Internet etc really does make (very) remote working possible, and partly because I genuinely believed (or, at least, hoped) that the material on the site was useful to people interested in social justice in the UK.

 - Working with my wife to turn our back garden into a vegetable patch and fruit tree orchard.
 The TV remote has been programmed to tell us what we should plant, when and how, based on the phases of the moon.